mutyamua/mutyamua.github.io/_pages/cv.md

 Education
 ======
-* B.S. in Food Quality and Safety, Central South University of Forestry and Technology, 2009-2013
+* B.Eng. in Food Quality and Safety, Central South University of Forestry and Technology, 2009
-* M.S. in Public Health, Hangzhou Normal University, 2020-present
+* M.S. in Public Health, Hangzhou Normal University, 2020

 Work experience
 ======